H2020-InFuse/cdff_dev/README.md

 The CDFF's Dev component, available in this `CDFF_dev` repository, depends on the CDFF's Core and Support components, available in the [`CDFF`](https://gitlab.spaceapplications.com/InFuse/CDFF) repository.
+In addition to the EnviRe components that are required in CDFF, CDFF-Dev requires the simplified EnviRe visualizer interface.
 It also requires the Python 3 interpreter, the Python 3 headers, the Python 3 package manager, Graphviz, and the following Python packages: